01. MonoBehaviour<T…>

 04. Features No Comments

-Init(args) contains new generic versions of the MonoBehaviour base class, extending it with the ability to receive up to six objects during initialization.
+Init(args) contains new generic versions of the MonoBehaviour base class, extending it with the ability to receive up to twelve objects during initialization.

 For example the following Player class depends on an object that implements the IInputManager interface and an object of type Camera: